carmenbianca/report-liferay/plan.md

 - The product.
 - The code.

+## Measures

 The sections below describe the measures.
-The important common feature of these measures is that they are all continuous and make heavy use of feedback loops.
+TODO The important common feature of these measures is that they are all continuous and make heavy use of feedback loops.

-## Test-driven development {#tdd}
+### Test-driven development {#tdd}

 Test-driven development (TDD) is a software development process in which test cases are written before the implementation is written.
 The tests inform the design of the implementation.
 As an added bonus, you get a test suite that tests every single feature.
 The test suite is run regularly to guarantee that no new bugs have been introduced.

+Ideally, continuous testing is set up to run the tests for every commit.
+Whether this is possible is not yet certain.

 Test-driven development as a methodology does not mix well with up-front design.
 Writing the tests *is* the design process.
 For this reason, the up-front design